-AnneMarie Horowitz has been with the Energy Department since 2009, and is the Director of STEM Rising, a priority Departmental initiative to highlight the science, technology, engineering, and mathematics (STEM) programs and resources of the agency.
+AnneMarie Horowitz has been with the Energy Department since 2009, and is the Director of STEM Rising, a priority Departmental initiative by the Office of Public Affairs to highlight the science, technology, engineering, and mathematics (STEM) programs and resources of the agency.
 AnneMarie also manages various communications and events around women and girls in STEM.

 AnneMarie has a BA in Political Science from the University of Portland and a Masters of Government from Johns Hopkins University.